RyanSyme/url-of-sandwich/README.md

 * *As a First Time Visitor*, I want to see other users creations.
     *	The nav has a sandwiches button that links to a page that show all of the sandwiches in the database.

-* *As a First Time Visitor*, I want a a way to search other users creations.
+* *As a First Time Visitor*, I want a way to search other users creations.
-    *	The sandwiches page has a promenent search bar that allows the user to search through the the sandwiches by ingredient.
+    *	The sandwiches page has a prominent search bar that allows the user to search through the the sandwiches by ingredient.

 * *As a First Time Visitor*, I want to be able to sign up as a user.
     *   There is a sign up link in the nav and also a button under the callout guiding the user to the sign up page.